 Hall’s Pumpkin Farm and Corn Maze

 A little north of Dallas, is Grapevine’s Hall’s Pumpkin Farm and Corn Maze.
 I’ve ALWAYS wanted to do a Corn Maze, how about you?
 There will be plenty of pumpkins, yes, but it’s the 2-acre corn maze that’s the standout attraction on the Hall family farm in the heart of Grapevine.
 The tallest stalks reach as high as 9 feet, and the real challenge comes after dark for those who attempt to make their way by flashlight.
-All the fun begins on Friday, October 3!
+All the fun begins on Friday, October 1 at 3:00 pm!
 For more details, check out their web site!

 Look Out for Zombies!

-Take In a Drive-In Movie
+Take In a Movie